bagustris/bagustris/README.md

 - ⚡ Fun fact: ...

 -->
 I am currently learning, teaching, and researching speech processing.
-Below are my repositories, most of them are made to accompany my research papers.
+Below are my repositories; most of them were made to accompany my research papers.
 Feel free to open issues and make pull requests.
 I will be happy if you want to collaborate with me, in all area.
 Reach by email or Twitter.